 The feedback effect on the ‘market’ was similarly striking.
-As an example, I mention a stream located in the rural community of Måren, in the municipality of Høyanger in south-west Norway.
+As an example, I mention a stream located in the rural community of Måren, in the municipality of Høyanger in Southwest Norway.
 This stream, which had previously been used in a small power plant to supply the local village, was apparently sold to the municipality in 2002 for the sum of NOK 45 000.
 Immediately afterwards, the waterfall was sold on to a commercial company and exploited in a hydropower plant with annual energy output of 21 GWh.
-If the Sauda price had been paid here, the compensation would have gone from NOK 45 000 to NOK 21 000 000.
-That is, the price would have been almost five hundred times higher.
+If the Sauda price had been paid here, the compensation would have gone from NOK 45,000 to NOK 21,000,000.
+That is, the price would have been almost 500 times higher.

-I think these examples illustrate a crucial point of general interest.
-It seems, in particular, that when certain development purposes regularly benefit from expropriation, prices for property suitable for these purposes can be kept artificially low.
+These examples illustrate a point of general interest, namely that when certain development purposes regularly benefit from expropriation, prices for property suitable for these purposes can be kept artificially low.
 Instead of competing for a deal with owners, developers can compete to be the first to acquire planning and expropriation licenses from the government.
 In this way, even if the system prescribes market value compensation with a premium, the prices paid on this market will be kept artificially low by the use of expropriation.

 In my opinion, preventing such a mechanism from undermining the fairness of the compensation regime is an important challenge associated with regulatory systems that make expropriation orders widely available for commercial development.
-Failure to address this appropriately can create financial incentives for developers to favour expropriation over friendly negotiations or cooperation with owners.
+Failure to address this appropriately can create financial incentives for developers to favor expropriation over friendly negotiations or cooperation with owners.
 In this way, a vicious circle can form, making it hard to break out of the expropriation loop.

-New Methods for Compensating Waterfalls
+12.5.2 New Methods for Compensating Waterfalls